 To promote its goals, the Society sponsors a series of articles published by the Arkansas Bar Association in its publication, The Arkansas Lawyer.
 Beginning in 2005, this continuing series includes histories of important Arkansas Supreme Court decisions and biographical sketches of Arkansas Supreme Court justices.

-At supreme court ceremonies, the Society has received portraits of retired Arkansas Supreme Court justices.
-Most recently in April, 2015, the Society received the portrait of Chief Justice Jack Holt, Jr. (1985-1995).
+At supreme court ceremonies, the Society has received portraits of retired Arkansas Supreme Court justices, including Chief Justice W. H. “Dub” Arnold, Chief Justice Jack Holt, Jr., Justice Robert L. Brown, Justice Robert H. Dudley, Justice John Fogleman, Justice Tom Glaze, Justice Steele Hays, Justice Annabelle Clinton Imber and Justice Ray Thornton.
 The portraits are displayed within the Justice Building.
-Further, the Society has cooperated with the Justice Building exhibits program to develop conferences on historical topics complementing exhibit themes, including Racial Justice (2004), Women and the Law (2005), Arkansas Constitutions (2006), American Courthouses (2007), the Arkansas Supreme Court and the Civil War (2012).
+Further, the Society has cooperated with the Justice Building exhibits program to develop conferences on law-related historical topics including Racial Justice (2004), Women and the Law (2005), Arkansas Constitutions (2006), American Courthouses (2007), and the Arkansas Supreme Court and the Civil War (2012).

 In January, 2012, journalist Ernie Dumas began conducting and recording in-person interviews with nearly all of the retired justices of the Arkansas Supreme Court, using recording equipment provided by the David and Barbara Pryor Center for Arkansas Oral and Visual History.
 The interviews were transcribed by the Arkansas Administrative Office of the Courts, with final editing and approval by the interviewee, and added to this website in 2015.
 From time to time, interviews with more retired justices will be added.